Dev: Tips for Web Developers

 • PDF files incur a larger maintenance overhead than webpages.
 For an explanation, click the Show More button below.

-• Links to PDF files should open in a new browser tab, so you must explain to the user how to return to the website as described in the section below, Links to a New Browser Tab.
+• Links to PDF files should open in a new browser tab, so you must explain to the user how to return to the website as described below.

 Click the Show More button below to read about PDF documents.